The Tour du Mont Blanc (TMB) is not only one of the most popular hikes in Europe but one of the best treks in the world!

-Inform TMB Hotels & Refuges Prior of any Dietary Preferences:
+Inform the TMB Refuges of any Dietary Issues Prior to Your Arrival:

 I have a gluten allergy and told all of the refuges before we left.
 Despite that, two of them claimed to be unaware of my allergy.
 My guess is that they were either busy and forgot, or there was a language barrier (French, Italian, and German are spoken with varying degrees of English depending on the refuge).
 One place made up for it quite well; another one served me a salad.
 Safe to say that it didn’t exactly hit the spot after hiking for hours.

 It was also a problem at breakfast where typically just bread was served.
 None of the refuges had gluten-free bread, so I requested a piece of fruit instead.
 We ordered lunches to go the night before from each hut.
 Despite being informed ahead of time, lunch was usually sandwiches which I couldn’t eat.
 As a substitute, I’d be given 3 or 4 apples instead.

 To Reserve or Not to Reserve Refuges on the Tour du Mont Blanc Trail?: